Mary Stocks, Baroness Stocks: Career

 During the First World War, Mary Stocks taught at the LSE and King's College, London, while her husband served with in France with the King's Royal Rifle Corps; he was awarded the Distinguished Service Order.

 She was a member of the NUWSS committee; she campaigned for family allowances (finally granted in 1945) and for birth control; she was also an editor of the NUSEC journal Woman's Leader, supported the ordination of women priests, and equal pay for women.
 She also opposed restrictive women's clothing: as a matter of practicality, she did not wear a hat or make-up, preferred flat shoes, and kept her hair short.
 She became involved with the Workers' Educational Association.

 After the war, she moved to Oxford with her husband and taught economic history at Somerville College and Lady Margaret Hall.
 The family moved to Manchester in 1924, where her husband became a professor of philosophy.
 She was a magistrate in Manchester from 1930 to 1936.
 The family moved again to Liverpool in 1937 where her husband was briefly vice-chancellor for 6 months.

 After her husband died suddenly in 1937, Stocks moved back to London and became secretary of the London Council of Social Service.
 In 1939, she became Principal of Westfield College where she remained, including a period when the college was temporarily relocated to Oxford during the Second World War, until she retired in 1951.

 She served on a number of official government committees, often as the only woman.
+In 1932-33, she served on a Royal Commission investigating the regulation of gambling.

 Politics

 Stocks contested the London University seat at the 1945 general election as an Independent Progressive.
 Her opponent was the sitting MP who stood as an Independent supporter of the Churchill government.
 She came within 149 votes of winning.

-In 1946 Stocks contested a seat for the Combined English Universities at a by-election as an Independent candidate.
+Stocks contested a seat for the Combined English Universities at the 1946 Combined English Universities by-election as an Independent candidate.
 The by-election was caused by the death of Eleanor Rathbone (president of the NUSEC, whose biography Stocks wrote in 1949).
 She was the runner-up amongst five candidates.